uxdxdev/uxdxdev.github.io/content/blog/flux-unidirectional-data-flow/index.md

 ```
 *Copying object properties and values at each level of an object tree*

 We want to make copies of an objects properties at each level of the object tree.
-If we don't do this we can end up with references to sections fo the original object tree.
+If we don't do this we can end up with references to sections of the original object tree.

 ```javascript
 const x = {